jadeforrest/blog/content/posts/2023-01-28--mini-m-support-groups/index.md

 You can use Mini-Ms globally, across an organization, or within a smaller group.
 You can even implement a Mini-M informally, with a smaller group of managers.
 If you start informally, be sure to read the History section to see how they evolved at New Relic.

-### How do I implement Mini-Ms?
+## How do I implement Mini-Ms?

-We will get to that in our next post.
-Stay tuned!
+We get to that in our [next post](/implementing-mini-m-support-groups/).

-### Thank you
+## Thank you

 Not a lot has been written about Mini-Ms, but there is [one post](https://newrelic.com/blog/nerd-life/how-engineering-leaders-benefit-from-unique-mini-m-groups) currently on the New Relic blog, and another that has mysteriously [vanished](https://web.archive.org/web/20200927080312/https://blog.newrelic.com/product-news/engineering-management-peer-groups/).

 [Darin Swanson](https://www.linkedin.com/in/darinswanson/) authored some content that were inspirations for large parts of this article.
-He and I have worked together on helping other companies implement Mini-Ms, so [contact me](/contact/) if you’re interested in help.
+He and I have worked together on helping other companies implement Mini-Ms, so [contact me](https://www.rubick.com/contact/) if you’re interested in help.
 He also provided feedback and suggestions on drafts of this article.
 He encouraged me to explain the first team concept more fully, and to describe why pre-product market fit companies may not be a good match.
 And he suggested I split the content into separate articles.

 [Nic Benders](https://www.linkedin.com/in/benders/) was one of the cofounders of Mini-Ms. He reviewed this post, offered feedback,  and contributed to the history section and described some of the design goals for Mini-Ms.